Cheikh Anta Diop: Studies in Paris

-In 1953, he first met Frédéric Joliot-Curie, Marie Curie's son-in-law, and in 1957 Diop began specializing in nuclear physics at the Laboratory of Nuclear Chemistry of the College de France which Frederic Joliot-Curie ran until his death in 1958, and the Institut Pierre et Marie Curie in Paris.
-He ultimately translated parts of Einstein's Theory of Relativity into his native Wolof.
+In 1953, Diop first met Frédéric Joliot-Curie, Marie Curie's son-in-law, and in 1957 Diop began specializing in nuclear physics at the Laboratory of Nuclear Chemistry of the College de France, which Frederic Joliot-Curie ran until his death in 1958, and the Institut Pierre et Marie Curie in Paris.
+Diop ultimately translated parts of Einstein's Theory of Relativity into his native Wolof.

 According to Diop's own account, his education in Paris included History, Egyptology, Physics, Linguistics, Anthropology, Economics, and Sociology.
-In Paris, Diop studied under André Aymard, professor of History and later Dean of the Faculty of Letters at the University of Paris and he said that he had "gained an understanding of the Greco-Latin world as a student of Gaston Bachelard, Frédéric Joliot-Curie, André Leroi-Gourhan, and others".
+In Paris, Diop studied under André Aymard, professor of History and later Dean of the Faculty of Letters at the University of Paris, and Diop said that he had "gained an understanding of the Greco-Latin world as a student of Gaston Bachelard, Frédéric Joliot-Curie, André Leroi-Gourhan, and others".

 In his 1954 thesis, Diop argued that ancient Egypt had been populated by Black people.
 He specified that he used the terms "negro", "black", "white" and "race" as "immediate givens" in the Bergsonian sense, and went on to suggest operational definitions of these terms.
 He said that the Egyptian language and culture had later been spread to West Africa.
 When he published many of his ideas as the book Nations nègres et culture (Negro Nations and Culture), it made him one of the most controversial historians of his time.

-In 1956 he re-registered a new proposed thesis for Doctor of Letters with the title "The areas of matriarchy and patriarchy in ancient times."
-From 1956, he taught physics and chemistry in two Paris lycees as an assistant master, before moving to the College de France.
-In 1957 he registered his new thesis title "Comparative study of political and social systems of Europe and Africa, from Antiquity to the formation of modern states."
+In 1956, Diop re-registered a new proposed thesis for Doctor of Letters with the title "The areas of matriarchy and patriarchy in ancient times."
+From 1956, he taught physics and chemistry in two Paris lycées as an assistant master, before moving to the College de France.
+In 1957, he registered his new thesis title "Comparative study of political and social systems of Europe and Africa, from Antiquity to the formation of modern states."
 The new topics did not relate to ancient Egypt but were concerned with the forms of organisation of African and European societies and how they evolved.
 He obtained his doctorate in 1960.